-Here are some of my most frequently asked questions… because checking here might be faster than waiting for an email response ;)
+Here are some of our most frequently asked questions… because checking here might be faster than waiting for an email response ;)

 1. Do you have nutritional information for your recipes?

 2. Do you have a book?

-Yes, why yes I do!
-Check out the page dedicated to my very first cookbook, Budget Bytes: Over 100 Easy, Delicious Recipes to Slash Your Grocery Bill in Half.
+Yes, why yes we do!
+Check out the page dedicated to the very first cookbook, Budget Bytes: Over 100 Easy, Delicious Recipes to Slash Your Grocery Bill in Half.

 3. My recipe didn’t turn out, what did I do wrong?

-Even I make mistakes and flub up recipes from time to time.
+Even we make mistakes and flub up recipes from time to time.
 So, first and foremost, don’t let it get you down!
 Always try again.
-Check out my blog post about 10 Tips for Recipe Success, which explains a lot of common error when following a recipe.
+Check out the blog post about 10 Tips for Recipe Success, which explains a lot of common error when following a recipe.

-The first thing I check when troubleshooting a recipe are the ingredients and instructions.
+The first thing to check when troubleshooting a recipe are the ingredients and instructions.
 Reread through everything once more because it’s very easy to forget an ingredient, get the quantity wrong, or use the wrong ingredient all together (baking soda instead of baking powder happens A LOT).
 Also, it’s very easy to accidentally skip a step or overlook an important sentence in the instructions.
 Most of the time, you’ll find your answer simply by reading through again.

 If you still can’t find the problem, feel free to ask.
 We’ll try our hardest to figure it out, but sometimes it’s just not possible without having watched your process.
 Be sure to provide me with a good description of your end product because that will give me the most clues!

 4. What is the best way to get a hold of you to answer my question?

 5. Are your recipes diet friendly?

 Yes, no, maybe so?
 Everyone had different dietary needs and the word “healthy” is extremely subjective.
-I have a background in nutrition (bachelors in Nutritional Science, LSU 2007), so I try to eat a well rounded and balanced diet.
-That being said, I’m human and do like to indulge on occasion.
+Beth has a background in nutrition (bachelors in Nutritional Science, LSU 2007), so we try to eat a well rounded and balanced diet.
+That being said, we are human and do like to indulge on occasion.
 So, you’ll probably find a little bit of everything here!

 6. Didn’t you know that food/ingredient/item is unhealthy for you?!